weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 ### Launch the Weave Cloud Probes

-Launch the Weave Cloud probes using the token you obtained when you signed up for Weave Cloud:
+Launch the Weave Cloud probes using the token you obtained when you signed up for the service:

 <!-- TODO maybe this should use the k8s scope yaml in the launcher -->